 Personal Therapy Requirement

-Students must complete at least 50 hours of in-person, individual therapy with a licensed clinician (MFT, LCSW, PsyD or RDT), accomplished within a period of approximately six to 18 months during their course of study.
-Advisors can assist students with their choice of therapist.
+Students must complete at least 50 hours of individual, group, or family therapy with a licensed clinician (MFT, LCSW, PsyD or an RDT), accomplished within a period of approximately six to 18 months during their course of study.

 Integrative Seminar and Capstone Project

 The Capstone Project completed in the Integrative Seminar is an opportunity for the student to integrate learning throughout the program and develop it into a final presentation.
 Please see the Self-Revelatory Performance page for more information on Capstone Projects.

 Drama Therapy Actors

 Drama Therapy Actors (DT Actors) is a unique project offered by our program.
 The DT Actors program gives drama therapy students with strong (often professional) acting backgrounds the opportunity to role play clients in CIIS psychology courses.

 In clinical courses that use role play, it is helpful for depictions of clients to be realistic, nuanced, and psychologically rich.
 DT Actors aim to offer faculty high quality portrayals—to help students that are learning clinical skills and practicing being in the role of therapist gain experience that will seem very "real."
 The actors are capable of developing complex characters and detailed histories, responding authentically to the student-therapist's interventions, and sustaining dramatizations as long as needed.